georgiagrayland/mildew-detection-cherry-leaves-p5/README.md

 ![Image Montage](assets/images/image-montage.png)

+---

 ### Mildew Detector Page

 - This page was built to meet Business Requirement 2.

+This page links to the ML model that has been trained to predict whether a leaf is healthy or infected with powdery midlew, based on a binary classification model.

+* The user is presented with an information box with a quick summary of the client interests.
+* The link to the dataset is also present, so users can go there to download sample data to insert into the Mildew Detector.
+* The user can either drag and drop, or click on the 'Browse files' button so upload images to the Mildew Detector.
+* Users may upload single or multiple image files at once.

 ![Mildew Detector Page](assets/images/mildew-detector-page.png)

+* Once uploaded, an image name(s), file size and file type will show.
+* The user can now click on the 'Make Prediction' button, which runs the model over the image(s) uploaded.
 ![Image Upload in Detector](assets/images/detector-example.png)

+* The user will again see each image file name in a yellow box, and underneath, the prediction of whether it is healthy or infected with powdery mildew.
+* A probablility chart will show for each image uploaded, displaying 2 bars representing the probability of the outcome of the prediction.
 ![Sample Single Leaf](assets/images/sample-leaf.png)
 ![Sample Leaf 2](assets/images/sample2.png)

+* A user can upload multiple image files at once to save time.
+In this instance, they will be shown all image file names, then can click 'Make Predictio'.
+The app will run over each image and display the results for each one individually, as seen above.
 ![Multiple Upload example](assets/images/multiple-upload.png)

+* At the end of a prediction, there is an analysis report generated, which is available for the user to download.
+* This report displays the results of all image files uploaded in an individual instance.
 ![Multiple Upload Report](assets/images/result-report.png)